Nehahabummer/Emito-Mate-/README.md

-# Emito-Mate-
+# EmotiMate-AI

-EmotiMate is a prompt-engineered, emotionally intelligent AI agent designed to hold your hand when your mind is loud and your heart is heavy.
-It’s not just a chatbot — it’s your inner clarity guide, journaling partner, and gentle mirror during moments of emotional chaos, life reinvention, or identity confusion.
+**EmotiMate** is an emotionally intelligent AI agent created entirely through prompt engineering — no code required.
+It acts as a wise, gentle, and non-judgmental emotional clarity guide.

+> “Designed for moments of confusion, reinvention, and emotional overwhelm.”

+---

+### 🌟 Features:
+- Journaling Mode 📝: Self-reflective conversations
+- Fight-Back Mode 🔥: Witty, emotionally aware responses when users vent
+- Heartbreak, Flirty, Dreamer, Career, and Clarity Modes

+Created with love by **Neha** — Prompt Engineer, Emotion Designer, Clarity Catalyst 💫